stylight/ADPassMon/README.md

 * offline functionality via cached expiry information
 * MCX support for ease of administration

-This software is released under the [MIT license](https://yourmacguy.wordpress.com/adpassmon/#license).
+This software is released under the [MIT license](https://github.com/macmule/ADPassMon/wiki/License).

-You can read more about this project [here on the wiki](https://github.com/macmule/ADPassMon/wiki).
+You can read more about this project [on the wiki](https://github.com/macmule/ADPassMon/wiki).